nehalsin/kafalfpc-edu/index.md

 8. Corrections in Emacs org mode outline first file created.
 9. Relevance of Sanskrit as learning language.
 What you write you speak.
 What you speak you write.
 Scientific aspect.
 10. Why confusion in some spellings in English?
 Logic behind human languages.
 11. Yoga session.
-Many great asanas done by child.
+Many great asanas done by Student.
 Health suggestion to take Amla, and Semal Bark Kadha.
 12. Piano music.
 Intro to Yanni music.
 13. Learning GitHub.
 Intro to own site and repos.
 14. Intro to Markor.